eaton-lab/fundamentals/docs/class-ancestry-coalescent.md

 - Thus, we have a model where: Population model <-> genealogies <-> sequence variation.

-### Read before class

-Consider the following question while reading the articles above:

-Each chromosome represents a mosaic of segments inherited from different ancestors, however, over many generations, any given distant ancestor is more and more likely to contribute 0% of DNA to any of their descendant's genomes.
-How should this influence how we use "genetic ancestry" (DNA sequencing and statistics) to identify "genealogical ancestry" (who the ancestors of a given person were)?

 ### The coalescent
 - Those WF simulations were pretty slow.
 - We can do a MUCH faster approximation using probability alone, and model